-“between the licensees and utilities”

-1 Respondent No. 2 can only act under section 22(2)(n) if Respondent No. 1 is a licensee and the Petitioner is a utility or vice versa.
-2) Under section 2(f) of the ERC Act, Respondent No. 1 is not a licensee(a) (Supply) , 1948(b) expressly for the purposes of the ERC Act(a) and (b) section 2(f) of the ERC Act expressly provides that a Generating Company is not a licensee for the purposes of the ERC Act3 whereas both It is Respondent No. 1’s case in paragraphs 1 and 2 of its Petition before Respondent No. 2 (Exhibit “K” hereto) that the Petitioner and Respondent No. 1 are utilities within the meaning of section 2(c) of the ERC Act.
-It is therefore common ground, as between the Petitioner and Respondent No. 1, that the disputes and differences which have arisen as between the Petitioner and Respondent No. 1 are disputes and differences arising between two utilities for the purposes of the ERC Act.4 the express provisions of section 22(2)(n) of the ERC Act dictate the conclusion thatas defined by section 2(e) of the said Act.
-Respondent No. 2 has, , cannot ever have any or any power of adjudicationtherefore, no jurisdiction in the disputes between Respondent No. 1 and the Petitioner, because any such disputes and differences cannot, by definition, be disputes and differences which fall within the defined and limited class of disputes and differences identified in section 22(2)(n).
+(1) Respondent No. 2 is empowered to act under section 22(2)(n) of the ERC Act if, and only if, (a) Respondent No. 1 is a licensee (within the meaning of section 2(f) of the ERC Act) and (b) the Petitioner is a utility (within the meaning of section 2(h) of the ERC Act), or vice versa.

+(2) Under section 2(f) of the ERC Act, Respondent No. 1 is not, and cannot ever be, a licensee for the purposes of the ERC Act because (a) it is a Board constituted under section 5 of the Electricity (Supply) Act, 1948 and (b) section 2(f) of the ERC Act expressly provides that a Board is not a licensee for the purposes of the ERC Act.
+Likewise, the Petitioner is not, and cannot ever be, a licensee for the purposes of the ERC Act because (a) it is a Generating Company and (b) section 2(f) of the ERC Act expressly provides that a Generating Company is not a licensee for the purposes of the ERC Act.

+(3) It is Respondent No. 1’s case in paragraphs 1 and 2 of its Petition before Respondent No. 2 (Exhibit “K” hereto) that the Petitioner and Respondent No. 1 are utilities within the meaning of section 2(c) of the ERC Act.
+It is therefore common ground, as between the Petitioner and Respondent No. 1, that the disputes and differences which have arisen as between the Petitioner and Respondent No. 1 are disputes and differences arising between two utilities for the purposes of the ERC Act.

+(4) Accordingly, the express provisions of section 22(2)(n) of the ERC Act dictate the conclusion that Respondent No. 2 is not empowered by section 22(2)(n) of the ERC Act to act, and, cannot ever have any jurisdiction or any power of adjudication, in relation to the disputes and differences which have arisen as between Respondent No. 1 and the Petitioner, because any such disputes and differences cannot, by definition, be disputes and differences which fall within the defined and limited class of disputes and differences identified in section 22(2)(n).

-(F) 1) Furthermore, in to the provisions of section 22(2)(n) of the ERC Act, which apply to the State Commissions and.2) Section 13(h) are corresponding provisions in the same Act conferring corresponding powers on commissions on ,.
+(F) (1) Furthermore, in contradistinction to the provisions of section 22(2)(n) of the ERC Act, which apply to the State Commissions, the corresponding provision in the same Act, enacted at the same time and relating to the Central Commission, namely, section 13(h), empowers the Central Commission to:-

+“… arbitrate or adjudicate upon disputes involving generating companies or transmission utilities in regard to matters connected with clauses (a) to (c) above.”

+(2) Section 13(h) and section 22(2)(n) of the ERC Act are corresponding provisions in the same Act ostensibly conferring corresponding powers on the Central Commission and on the State Commissions, respectively.

-(3) , the difference in the language in the two provisions is clearly deliberate and shows that Parliament whilst conferring wider powers upon the Central Commission deliberately and consciously limited the powers conferred on State Commissions to act only in relation to disputes between a licensee on the one hand and a utility on the other hand and, may not to deal with disputes between utilities or disputes involving utilities.
+(3) In these circumstances, the difference in the language in which section 13(h) and section 22(2)(n) respectively, are expressed is (a) clearly deliberate and (b) demonstrates that Parliament, whilst conferring wider powers upon the Central Commission, deliberately and consciously limited the powers conferred on the State Commissions so that the State Commissions may act only in relation to disputes between a licensee, on the one hand, and, a utility, on the other, and, may not deal with disputes between utilities or disputes involving utilities.